rgcca-factory/RGCCA/README.md

 #### Analyse parameters
 By default, the analysis: is a Regularised Generalised Canonical Correlation Analysis, scales the blocks, uses a superblock with a factorial scheme function, a tau equals to one and two components for each block.

-- ```--type``` (STRING) Type of analysis [default: rgcca] (among: rgcca, pca, cca, gcca, cpca-w, hpca, maxbet-b, maxbet, maxdiff-b, maxdiff, maxvar-a, maxvar-b, maxvar, niles, r-maxvar, rcon-pca, ridge-gca, sabscor, ssqcor, ssqcor, ssqcov-1, ssqcov-2, ssqcov, sum-pca, sumcor, sumcov-1, sumcov-2, sumcov)
+- ```--method``` (STRING) Type of analysis [default: rgcca] (among: rgcca, pca, cca, gcca, cpca-w, hpca, maxbet-b, maxbet, maxdiff-b, maxdiff, maxvar-a, maxvar-b, maxvar, niles, r-maxvar, rcon-pca, ridge-gca, sabscor, ssqcor, ssqcor, ssqcov-1, ssqcov-2, ssqcov, sum-pca, sumcor, sumcov-1, sumcov-2, sumcov)
 - ```--scale``` DO NOT scale the blocks (i.e., a data centering step is always performed).
 Otherwhise, each block is normalised and divided by the square root of its number of variables.
 - ```--superblock``` DO NOT use a superblock (i.e. a concatenation of all the blocks to visualize them all together in a consensus space).
 In this case, all blocks are assumed to be connected or a connection file could be used.
 - ```--ncomp``` (INTEGER) Number of components in the analysis for each block [default: 2].
 The number should be higher than 1 and lower than the minimum number of variables among the blocks.
 It can be a single values or a comma-separated list (e.g 2,2,3,2).